ChristophHu/ChristophHu/README.md

 ### ngx-drag-n-drop (update Angular 19.0.0)
 <a href="https://github.com/christophhu/ngx-drag-n-drop"><img align="right" src="https://github.com/ChristophHu/ChristophHu/blob/main/assets/img/ngx-drag-n-drop.png" width="260" alt="ngx-drag-n-drop" /></a>
 The library is a simple and lightweight Angular directive that allows you to drag and drop elements in your application.
-It's easy to use and can be customized to fit your needs.
-The library is built with Angular 19.
+It's very easy to use and can be customized to fit your needs.
+The library is built with Angular 19 and published at [npmjs](https://www.npmjs.com/package/@christophhu/ngx-drag-n-drop).

 ### ngx-google-analythics (work in progress)
 <a href="https://github.com/christophhu/ngx-google-analythics"><img align="right" src="https://placehold.co/600x400/000000/FFF?text=ngx-google-analythics" width="260" alt="ngx-google-analythics" /></a>